makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     the Conv2D blocks, and introducing residual connections
     * greater accuracy with far fewer parameters, and
     * ResNet models of up to 1000 layers have been trained 32
-* The efﬁciency and effectiveness of ResNet seems to be reﬂected in the smaller and more stable α ~ 2.0, across nearly all layers, indicating that the inner layers are very well correlated and more strongly optimized
+* The efficiency and effectiveness of ResNet seems to be reﬂected in the smaller and more stable α ~ 2.0, across nearly all layers, indicating that the inner layers are very well correlated and more strongly optimized
 * This contrasts with the DenseNet models, which contains many connections between every layer.
-These results (large α, meaning that even a PL model is probably a poor ﬁt) suggest that DenseNet has too many connections, diluting high quality interactions across layers, and leaving many layers very poorly optimized
+These results (large α, meaning that even a PL model is probably a poor fit) suggest that DenseNet has too many connections, diluting high quality interactions across layers, and leaving many layers very poorly optimized
   * form hypotheses as to the inner workings of DNN models,